-Whether you call them Hydrangea Macrophylla, House Hydrangea, French Hydrangea,, or Mopheads, growing Hydrangeas in the home garden can be an enjoyable experience.
+Whether you call them Hydrangea Macrophylla, House Hydrangea, French Hydrangea, or Mopheads, growing Hydrangeas in the home garden can be an enjoyable experience.
 They are lovely, whether used as single plants or in mass, such as in a hedge, or border.
 Learn how to grow hydrangeas with these easy tips!

 This post may contain affiliate links.